Zediwan/PyEvoSim/ROADMAP.md

 - [x] Add plant entities for energy replenishment.
 - [x] Implement basic DNA system for animals.

-## Milestone 1: Expansion of Organisms DNA attributes
+## Milestone 0.1: Expansion of Organisms DNA attributes

 - [ ] Creating a DNA class to hold information about an organism.
 - [ ] Adding new attributes to the DNA class.
 - [ ] Implement effects of attributes on animals properties.
 - [ ] Enable mutation of DNA during reproduction.

-## Milestone 2: Organism Database
+## Milestone 1: Organism Database

 - [ ] Create a database with all organisms that have existed / exist in the simulation.
+- [ ] Enable automatic saving of organisms to the database
+- [ ] Track different statistics about the life of the organism like a movement heatmap, kills, etc.

+## Milestone 2: Organism Database interaction

 - [ ] Enable querying of the database.
-- [ ] Enable anaylsing of the database.
+- [ ] Enable filtering of the database.

 ## Milestone 3: Visualization and Genetic Analysis